hmif-itb/hmif-send-mail/README.md

 ```

 #### Content of data (`.csv`) file
-The first row of the csv file must contains all variables required in the template, and must contains `email` column.
+The first row of the csv file must contain all variables required in the template, otherwise `TemplateAndCSVNotMatchException` will be raised. <br>
+It also must contain `email` column, otherwise `EmailHeaderNotFoundException` will be raised.
-The `email` column is used for the recipients' email addresses.
+The `email` column is used as the recipient's address.

 ```csv
 email,fullName,verdictStatus